 Here are the best chokes for duck and goose hunting:

-The MOJO Outdoors Fatal Shot choke tube is suitable for a wide range of shotguns and was developed after years of data and testing of shot patterns.
+The MOJO Outdoors Fatal Shot Choke Tube is suitable for a wide range of shotguns and was developed after years of data and testing of shot patterns.
 It even runs different ammunition and cartridge varieties.
 This makes it the ideal choke tube for target sports and duck hunting.
-The choke is available in three lengths.
-The MOJO Outdoors Fatal Shot has a screwless setup, allowing you to change it out as required in the field.
+The choke is available in three lengths and has a screwless setup, allowing you to change it out as required in the field.

-This choke tube is the ideal choke for goose hunting.
-This choke is made for goose hunting at long-range distances and gives results similar to a full choke.
+The Carlson’s 12 Gauge Choke Tube is made for goose hunting at long-range distances and gives results similar to a full choke.
 The internal rings present slow the bullet down, allowing the shot to divide as it leaves the muzzle.
-This is the choke tube to have for goose hunting if you're looking for the complete package.
-It can shoot at close-range and is also capable to do long-range shots.
+If you’re looking for a complete package, this is the choke tube to have.

-This choke tube is typically recognized as one of the best and most precise designs available for waterfowl choke tubes.
-Ducks and other birds don't always fly in regular patterns, and they don't always remain close, so this waterfowl choke tube comes in handy when you're out in the woods.
-This can survive even the harshest weather during hunting season, thanks to its stainless metal body and black oxide coating.
+Another one from Carlson’s, this choke tube is typically recognized as one of the best and most precise designs available for turkeys.
+Turkeys and other birds don't always fly in regular patterns, and they don't always remain close, so this waterfowl choke tube comes in handy when you're out in the woods.
+This can survive even the harshest weather during hunting season, thanks to its stainless steel metal body.

 A rusted-in tube is costly to remove, and it's frequently impossible to do so without damaging the choke and maybe the chamber.
 Take out the choke tube at the end of each season and whenever the gun gets wet, dry it, scrub the threading on the barrel and tube, apply a dab of grease to the threads, and reinstall the choke tube in the gun.
 A fresh or rethreaded cylinder costs a lot more than a little grease and sweat.